Solidarity: Pan-Islamism

 In modern history, pan-Islamism was an important driver of inter-Islamic solidarity movements.
 This movement sought to mobilize a trans-national imagined community in the wake of a perceived decline of the Muslim world to regain its former political glory.
 Pan-Islamism is often associated with anti-colonialism and anti-imperialism.
 Whilst this is true for later period, early pan-Islamic thinkers such as Jamāl al-Dīn al-Afghānī and Syed Ameer Ali sought to make use of pan-Islamic ideals to fight for Muslim rights within the colonial framework of the United Kingdom and the concert of Europe of which the Ottoman Caliphate was a part.
 In the 1920s, the Khalifat Movement made use of British concessions during World War I to combat the Treaty of Sèvres.
 And, in the 1930s, the World Islamic Congress was held in Jerusalem to negotiate a settlement for Palestinian independence within the confines of the British Mandate.
 Pan-Islamist ideas of society (Ar. umma, mujtamiʿ, or al-hayʾa al-ijtimāʿiyya) were characterised by modernist interpretations of Islam and a general acceptance of other religions.

 Others in that period sought to implement Islamic solidarity principles from the bottom up.
 In Egypt, Hassan al-Banna established the Muslim Brotherhood in 1928 to organize society on the basis of Islamic ethical and social values, including social welfare and solidarity with the disenfranchised.
 Operating in the capitalist setting of interwar Egypt and drawing on Islamic rights to property, they made the pragmatic decision to advocate an Islamic economy that stressed Egyptian ownership over factories and emphasized social welfare.

-Al-Takāful al-Ijtimāʿī and Islamic Socialism
+Al-Takāful al-Ijtimāʿī and Islamic socialism

 Takāful is a difficult to translate word that might best be translated as a combination of solidarity, mutual responsibility, and cooperative insurance.
-Thinkers like Mustafa al-Siba'i, the leader of the Syrian Muslim Brotherhood, have employed the term to argue for Islamic Socialism, arguing that socialism was most in line with Islamic teachings on al-takāful al-ijtimāʿī (En. social solidarity).
+Thinkers like Mustafa al-Siba'i, the leader of the Syrian Muslim Brotherhood, have employed the term to argue for Islamic socialism, arguing that socialism was most in line with Islamic teachings on al-takāful al-ijtimāʿī (social solidarity).
 Al-Siba'i identified ten levels of social responsibility and solidarity: